 Life insurance companies insure thousands of people every day.
 They typically do not know when a policyholder passes away unless they are told, so they are not responsible for informing beneficiaries that they have money coming to them.
 It’s up to you to determine if there is a life insurance policy floating around out there and it’s up to you to make a claim.

 If you are unsure whether or not your loved one had life insurance, there are a few ways you can find out if you’re willing to do some work.

 Gather your loved one’s bank statements.
 Read through them to see if any regular payments were being made to a life insurance company.

 Go through the mail.
 Keep a close eye on the deceased’s mail for many months after their death.
 There may be policy premium notices, dividend notices, policy service notices or statements.

 Look through storage areas.
 Check storage areas for evidence of life insurance, such as the policy itself or payment receipts.
 Storage areas could be filing cabinets and desk drawers.
-If your loved one had a safe or a safety deposit box, check those as well.
+Did your loved one had a safe or a safety deposit box?
+Check those as well.
 If you do not have access to the safety deposit box, you will need to bring the death certificate along with an executor’s testament to the bank.
-If you are the spouse, you typically only need a death certificate and marriage certificate.
+Spouses typically only need a death certificate and marriage certificate.